Immunisation programmes are designed to help protect the population from serious vaccine-preventable diseases.

 Immunisation programmes vary across the UK.
 For immunisation information specific to Scotland, you can visit the NHS inform website.

-The Scottish Vaccine Update (external website) provides frontline health professionals with current information, announcements and practical advice about immunisation policy, practice and vaccine supply in Scotland.
+The Scottish Vaccine Update (external site) provides frontline health professionals with current information, announcements and practical advice about immunisation policy, practice and vaccine supply in Scotland.

 Safety and reporting side effects

-TRAVAX (external website) is provided for professionals and is maintained and continually updated by the travel health team at Health Protection Scotland.
+TRAVAX (external site) is provided for professionals and is maintained and continually updated by the travel health team at Public Health Scotland.
 It is a UK National Health Service resource.

-Fit for Travel (external website) contains travel health and vaccine information for people travelling abroad from the UK.
+Fit for Travel (external site) contains travel health and vaccine information for people travelling abroad from the UK.